theoryno3/css-html-js-minify/README.md

 - Takes a full path to anything, a file or a folder, then parse, optimize and compress for Production.
 - If full path is a folder with multiple files it will use Async Multiprocessing.
 - Pretty-Printed colored Logging to Standard Output and Log File on OS Temporary Folder.
-- No Dependencies at all, just needs Python Standard Built-in Libs.
 - Set its own Process name and show up on Process lists.
 - Can check for updates for itself.
 - Full Unicode/UTF-8 support.